Lindy Hop and Anti-Racism

 How can I help the Lindy Hop community?

-- actively seek out historic knowledge and inform yourself on both the history of the founding dancers as well as the music and its meaning.
+- Actively seek out historical knowledge and inform yourself about the founding dancers as well as the music and its meaning.

-- Join the important conversations that we are having within the community; for instance there are several organizations who run panel talks, book clubs, provide classes rich in historical and cultural content, and many other services.
-We’ve linked to several organizations at the bottom of this page; we also encourage you to find more, and look for local groups.
+- Join conversations within the community; for instance there are several organisations who run panel talks, book clubs, provide classes rich in historical and cultural content, and many other services.
+We’ve linked to a few organisations at the bottom of this page; we also encourage you to find more, and look for local groups.

-- Ask your teachers for historical information and cultural context and support their efforts to spend time and energy on this topic.
+- Ask your teachers for cultural context and information, and support their efforts to spend time and energy on this topic.

 Collective Voices For Change